DominikHorn/perf-macos/README.md

     uint64_t acc = 0x0;

     {
-        // This will automatically kickoff measurements and stop as soon as ctr
+        // This will automatically kickoff measurements that stop as soon as ctr
-        // is destructed
-        const auto ctr = PerfCounter(test_rep_cnt);
+        // is destructed, i.e., at the end of this scope const auto ctr = PerfCounter(test_rep_cnt);

         // Code to benchmark